mrchughes/mock-did-ion-service/SPECIFICATION.md

 Solid VC Microservices Prototype Specification

+YOUU ARE DID-DION SERVICE BUILD TEAM.
+BUILD THIS SERVICE ONLY, TO SPEC

 📄 Prototype Context Summary for Suppliers
 This specification defines a prototype Verifiable Credential (VC) system implemented as a set of containerized microservices.
 It is not for production, and the goal is to demonstrate working interoperability between Solid Personal Data Stores (PDS), OIDC-based authentication, and linked data-based credential issuance and consumption.